Death of Joyce Echaquan: Investigation

 The Quebec coroner's office confirmed on September 29 that they would be investigating the circumstances of Echaquan's death.
-The hearings are expected to begin in 2021.
-The local health authority, CISSS de Lanaudière, also has launched its own investigation.
+The hearings took place in 2021.
+The local health authority, CISSS de Lanaudière, also launched its own investigation.

-The Minister of Indigenous Services confirmed October 8, that a meeting of Federal ministers and Indigenous leaders is planned.
+The Minister of Indigenous Services confirmed on October 8, that a meeting of Federal ministers and Indigenous leaders is planned.
 The meeting will include Crown-Indigenous Relations Minister Carolyn Bennett, Health Minister Patty Hajdu, Justice Minister David Lametti and Minister of Rural Economic Development Maryam Monsef.

 Echaquan's family is planning to take legal action.